In order to secure the tour, we usually ask for 20% of the total tour cost amount to be paid upfront.

 Although PayPal charges fees for transactions, your invoice will only include the tour cost.
 We don’t any fees to the invoice.

 We accept wire transfers from your bank account to ours.
-If you choose to wire us the money, we will provide all necessary bank details.
+If you choose to wire us the money, we will provide all the necessary bank details.

 Frequently Asked Questions